 If you were exposed to asbestos and have any of these symptoms, tell your doctor right away.
 While pleural mesothelioma currently has no cure, treatment can provide relief and extend one’s life.

-Pleural mesothelioma treatment differs from other cancers because it does not consist of a solid tumor.
-Instead, pleural mesothelioma spreads along the body’s blood vessels, nerves, and tissues.
+Proper treatment differs from other cancers because it does not consist of a solid tumor.
+Instead, the disease spreads along the body’s blood vessels, nerves, and tissues.
 Chemotherapy and immunotherapy have been shown to slow cancer growth in some patients with pleural mesothelioma.

 Some patients also benefit from surgery to remove some or all of the pleura, and in some cases, the diseased lung.
 Clinical trials also offer some promise for effective mesothelioma treatment.
 Contact your health care provider to find out if you may be a candidate for therapies still in development.